SemMTM/bank_of_sem/README.md

 8. Deployment

 # **1. Pre-project Planning**
 The plan for this project was to create a terminal based banking application that would manipulate data stored in a database.
-All users would have unique usernames and passwords that could be changed by the user.
+All users would have unique usernames (that can't be changed) and passwords that could be changed by the user.
 I wanted to imitate a real banking applications features as much as possible.
 Every action should cause some change in the database.

 The pre planned features were:
 1. Change password